 PgBouncer

 In PostgreSQL, a separate process is created to handle each client connection.
-The greater the number of connections, the more processes that utilize RAM.
-The maximum number of connections to a PostgreSQL process is defined by parameter max_connections.
+The larger the number of connections, the more processes that use RAM.
+The maximum number of connections to a PostgreSQL process is defined by the max_connections

 To optimize resource consumption, you can use a connection pooler.
-Clients do not connect directly to PostgreSQL, but to a connection pooler.
-This supports a small number of connections between the pooler and the PostgreSQL server — the pooler creates a new connection or reuses one of the existing ones.
-The number of connections between the pooler and the database on each node in the cluster is determined by pool-size (pool_size parameter).
+Clients do not connect directly to PostgreSQL, but to the connection pooler.
+A small number of connections between the pooler and the PostgreSQL server are supported — the pooler creates a new connection or reuses one of the existing ones.
+The number of connections between the pooler and the database on each cluster node is determined by the pool size ( pool_size

-PostgreSQL cloud database clusters utilize the PgBouncer connection pooler.
-Available three PgBouncer pooling modes.
-For more information about the connection pooler, see the PgBouncer documentation.
+PostgreSQL cloud database clusters use the PgBouncer connection pooler.
+Three PgBouncer pooling modes are available.
+Read more about connection pooler in the PgBouncer documentation.

 Maximum number of connections to PostgreSQL process (max_connections)

-The PostgreSQL DBMS parameter max_connections defines the maximum number of simultaneous connections to the PostgreSQL process.
-The default value is set to 100 connections.
+parameter defines the maximum number of simultaneous connections to the PostgreSQL process.
+The default value is 100 connections.

 You can change the value of the parameter in the DBMS settings in the control panel to the value of the maximum number of connections under load.
-Keep in mind that each connection consumes RAM resources.
+Note that each connection consumes RAM resources.

-Changing the max_connections value causes the PostgreSQL cluster nodes to reload.
+value causes the PostgreSQL cluster nodes to restart.

 Pool size (pool_size)

-Pool size (pool_size parameter) is the maximum number of connections between the connection pooler and each PostgreSQL database on each of the cluster nodes.
+parameter) is the maximum number of connections between the connection pooler and each PostgreSQL database on each node in the cluster.

-Pool size can be selected at cluster creation and change-pool-size in the created cluster.
-The available values range from 1 to 500.
+Pool size can be selected when creating a cluster and can be changed in the created cluster.
+The available values are from 1 to 500.

 Pooling modes

-Pooling mode is a strategy for connecting the client to PostgreSQL.
-PostgreSQL cloud database clusters utilize the PgBouncer connection pooler.
-For more information about the connection pooler, see the PgBouncer documentation.
+Pooling mode is the client's connection strategy to PostgreSQL.
+PostgreSQL cloud database clusters use the PgBouncer connection pooler.
+Read more about the connection pooler in the PgBouncer documentation.

 PgBouncer supports three modes: